Education for Ministry (EfM)

 SUMMA Theological Debate Society is a program for high school students which teaches the discipline of theological debate through attendance at summer camp on the domain of The University of the South.
 This uniquely meaningful experience includes debate tournament, studies of the Christian theological tradition, classes in public speaking and debate, and cutting-edge engagement with topics such as religion and science, social ethics, and interfaith relations.

-SUMMA began as a pilot project in 2012 with students from Arkansas and Mississippi.
-With camp July 21-29, 2015 SUMMA will open as an ongoing program of the Beecken Center of The School of Theology, University of the South, welcoming student debaters from around the south, across the country, and throughout the world!
+SUMMA began as a pilot project in 2012 with students from Arkansas and Mississippi and is now an ongoing program of the Beecken Center.
+SUMMA welcomes student debaters from around the south, across the country, and throughout the world!

 For more information, visit summa.sewanee.edu.